Your business stands or falls by your success in bringing in new clients or sales, and that starts with leads.

 What Is Lead Generation?

-Online-lead generation is where you use online marketing strategies and tactics to identify and attract the people potentially interested in using your products or services.
+Lead generation is the process of using online-marketing strategies and tactics to identify and attract the people potentially interested in using your products or services.
+It is also known as online lead generation, or ‘lead gen.’

-Once you have their attention, the goal is to convert that interest into action, so that some of these people become customers.
+Once you have people’s attention, the goal is to convert that interest into action, so that some of these people become customers.

-The success of any business depends on having a steady stream of customers coming through its virtual or physical doors.
-Lead generation is how you attract those customers and grow your business.
+The success of any business depends on getting a steady stream of customers through its virtual or physical doors.
+It’s essential to learn lead generation to attract these customers and grow your business.

-So, why is it so important to use online-lead generation techniques?
-That’s where your customers are, and they’re not waiting around for you to push information to them, either.
-Instead, they’re actively looking for the information they need.
+Why are leads important, and why must you use online-lead generation techniques?
+Let’s answer the last question first.
+Your customers are online; they’re not waiting around for you to push information to them.
+They’re actively looking for the information they need.

 Research from BazaarVoice shows that 45% of offline shoppers read reviews before buying.
-That increases to 56% for online shoppers.
+That rises to 56% for online shoppers.

-That means, rather than just being online, you have to up your online game to get the attention of those shoppers.
-That means you must:
+This means that rather than just being online, you have to up your online game to get shoppers’ attention.
+You must:

 - Make it easy for potential customers to find you